gabrieldslacerda/phpipam-netbox-mig/README.md

 Afterwards, the script is ready to roll.
 Today, it supports the migration of VRFs, VLANs, L2 Domains (as VLAN Groups), Prefixes and IP Addresses.

+## Contribution

+I believe the script can be more efficient, but i'm no Python Ninja, so feel free to suggest changes, fork it, whatever.